Alice-MacQueen/fourway-ionomics/Analysis.md

 ## LOD scores

-QTL analysis of these elemental compositions found between two and 14 QTL regions above a LOD threshold of `3.5`.
+QTL analysis of the 14 remaining elemental compositions found between two and 14 QTL regions per element that had a LOD threshold above `3.5`.
+P31 had 14 QTL regions, while Cd111, Fe54, Mo98, and Na23 had 2.

+B11, Fe54, Co59, Zn66, As75, Se78, and Mo98 had low heritabilities (<0.2) at all three sites.
+As75 & B11 did not have QTL.
+Co59 & Se78 were dropped from the analysis due to negative values for concentrations.
+Fe54, Zn66, and Mo98 had 2, 3, and 2 QTL, respectively.

 The largest LOD score was for Cd111 on Chr02K@32.06 `(Mb? what?)`.
 In the C x D cross, this region had large effects on Cd111 levels at KBSM and CLMB.
 This QTL overlapped a QTL for Sr88, but this QTL fell into a much wider interval, and barring a mechanism affecting these elements the same way, I doubt these have pleiotropy.